CHAPTER 57. EVIDENCE AND WITNESSES.

 state or country authorized by its laws to administer an oath, and

-shall be deemed duly authenticated if it be subscribed by such
+shall be deemed duly authenticated if it be subscribed by the

-officer, with his official seal annexed, and if he have none, the
+officer, with his or her official seal annexed, and if he or she

 Any oath or affidavit required of a person in the military